IZombie (comic book): Adaptation

 In November 2013, The CW ordered a pilot episode named after the comic from writer/producers Rob Thomas and Diane Ruggiero-Wright, who developed the property as a supernatural procedural drama for the network.
 On February 25, 2014, Deadline reported that Malcolm Goodwin, Aly Michalka and David Anders were cast as Clive, Peyton and Blaine.
-On March 7, 2014, actor Robert Buckley was cast as Major, the lead character's former fiancé, an environmental engineer and former college football star who is extremely likable.
+On March 7, 2014, actor Robert Buckley was cast as Major, the lead character's former fiancé, a social worker and former college football star who is extremely likable.
 On March 12, 2014, actress Rose McIver was cast as the lead character Olivia "Liv" Moore.

 iZombie had been picked up for the 2014-2015 fall season by The CW on May 8, 2014, but was pushed back to air as a mid-season replacement.
 It debuted on The CW on March 17, 2015 and concluded on August 1, 2019 with 71 episodes airing in total.

 While the series retains the lead character's ability to absorb memories and abilities through eating brains, her backstory is substantially changed.
 Liv (changed from Gwen) is a medical intern in Seattle, Washington who is turned into a zombie after being scratched by one.
 The series picks up five months after the incident; Liv now works as a King County morgue assistant, along with Dr. Ravi Chakrabarti played by Rahul Kohli, which provides her with a steady supply of brains from murder victims which she must eat in order to retain her intelligence.
 A side effect of eating brains is that she experiences the deceased's memories in the form of visions, and temporarily absorbs their habits and abilities which she uses to assist in solving crimes.

 Michael Allred, co-creator and lead artist for the comic book series, designed and drew the opening credits for the series.